 If someone tries to submit a response that doesn’t follow this pattern, they will receive the custom error message that you set earlier and be prompted to enter a valid response.

-Response validation and Form Publisher work perfectly together
+Google Forms response validation and Form Publish work perfectly together

 So there it is.
-Setting up response validation in Google Forms is easy and a great way for admins to ensure their forms collect the correct information.
+Setting up Google Forms response validation is easy and a great way for admins to ensure their forms collect the correct information.
 Those who use response validation typically use Google Forms for administrative purposes.
 If that’s you, you should check out Form Publisher!

 Form Publisher is a powerful Google Forms add-on that helps you manage your form submission like never before.
 You can turn your form submissions into professional documents in various file formats and set up an approval/rejection workflow system.